 Nearly half of the initial 90-minute meeting will be spent getting to know you, via a process known in Chinese medicine as The Four Pillars.
 There will be a thorough interview where we will discuss your chief complaint, various aspects of your life-style, your medical history, and your family's medical history.
-But before a word is said, I will be evaluating all aspects of your body and behavior.
 Following the interview, I will "listen" to your pulse by palpating the radial artery on the wrist of each hand.
 I will also ask to see your tongue.

 Though I use distinctly Eastern approaches to evaluation, diagnosis, and treatment, I always strive to understand any diagnoses you may have been given by your conventional doctors.
 After our initial meeting I will do as much research as necessary to make sure I'm up-to-speed on your issues.